LucasAho/Adventure-Blog/src/pages/tripReports/BakerNRidge.md

 In the weeks following, each time I’ve sat down to write this, I have grasped for an outstanding moral.
 A lesson to take away from this great journey and apply to the rest of my life, as I do with all my write-ups.
 Yet this time, I came away empty handed.
 To say that this has shaken me would be an understatement.
 This should be a great achievement, and yet I feel only that I have done as I ought.\
 Ultimately, this climb was the quintessence of alpinism.
 The brotherhood of two climbers united as one whole by a stretch of nylon.
 The delicious taste of low foods in high places.
 The unity of the self, pushing well beyond the illusion of limitation.
 And an unbreakable appreciation for life, knowable only by a brush with its fragility.

-It is as the late Marc-André Leclerc said, “When you’re in the mountains […] it’s like all of the superficialities of life just sort of evaporate. […] You appreciate everything so much. […] It’s kinda funny, the actual achievement doesn’t really change your life like you think it might, when you’re buildin’ up to it, but what you’re left with is the journey that got you to that point, […] you’re left with so much more of a story. […]  And that’s what I find is the most important.”
+It is as the late Marc-André Leclerc said, “When you’re in the mountains […] it’s like all of the superficialities of life just sort of evaporate. […] You appreciate everything so much. […] It’s kinda funny, the actual achievement doesn’t really change your life like you think it might when you’re buildin’ up to it.
+But what you’re left with is the journey that got you to that point, […] you’re left with so much more of a story. […] That’s what I find is the most important.”

 The mountains are how I tell my story.
 How I assert my will to live.
 The mountains are my home.
-Yet perhaps, for a time, I will enjoy good food, friendship, and love.
-Warm places and sunshine.
+Yet perhaps, for a time, I will enjoy good food and friendship in warm places and sunshine.
 And when I am ready to return, those hills will welcome me with open arms.

 <style type="text/css">